yangguangyishutou/performance/privacy/current disscusion of MIA/related.md

 >
 >

-2. Arxiv 2024 Do Membership Inference Attacks Work on Large Language Models.pdf	——zhuoyang
+2. Arxiv2024 Semantic Membership Inference Attack against Large Language Models.pdf	——zhuoyang

-> We find that MIAs barely outperform random guessing for most settings across varying LLM sizes and domains
+> SMIA **trains a neural network to analyze the target model’s behavior on perturbed inputs,** effectively capturing variations in output probability distributions between members and non-members
 >
-> Our further analyses re- veal that this poor performance can be attributed to (1) the combination of a large dataset and few training iterations, and (2) an inherently fuzzy boundary between members and non-members.
->
-> explore the challenges in evaluating membership inference attacks on LLMs, across an array of five commonly-used membership inference attacks
->
-> LOSS Yeom et al., 2018  f (x; M) = L(x;M)
->
-> Reference-based attacks, Carlini et al. 2022 Mireshghallah et al., 2022a f (x; M) = L(x; M) − L(x; Mref ).
->
-> zlib entropy Carlini et al. 2021 : f (x; M) = L(x;M)/zlib(x)
->
-> curvature Matern 2023
->
-> Min-k% Prob Shi et al. 2023

->  We introduce MIMIR1, a unified repository for evaluating MIAs for LMs, with implementations of several attacks from literature.

-> released **benchmark**

-3. Arxiv2024 Semantic Membership Inference Attack against Large Language Models.pdf	——zhuoyang

-> SMIA trains a neural network to analyze the target model’s behavior on perturbed inputs, effectively capturing variations in output probability distributions between members and non-members
->
-> Our central hypothesis is that perturbing the input of a target model will result in differential changes in its output probability distribution for members and non-members, contingent on the extent of semantic change distance.
+> Our central hypothesis is that **perturbing the input of a target model will result in differential changes** in its output probability distribution for members and non-members, contingent on the extent of semantic change distance.
 >
 > 对member和non-member perturb ，存在不同的differencial change